-How Do I Optimize for SEO on Amazon?: Best Practices
+How Do I Optimize for SEO on Amazon?
+Best Practices

 There are now more than two million third-party sellers on Amazon.
-With so much competition, how do make sure potential customers are seeing your products?
+With so much competition, how do you make sure potential customers are seeing your products?
 Search engine optimization (SEO).

 When you think of SEO, you may naturally think of big search engines like Google or Bing.
 But Amazon ads are clicked 42% more often than ads on Google.
 The conversion rate for Amazon ads is also 3.5 times higher than the rate for Google’s ads.